5 Fun facts about Beijing

-Anyone thinking of moving to Beijing will know that the city is both the capital and the seat of political power in the People’s Republic of China.
-You may or may not also know that the city also holds some fascinating ancient pieces of landscaping and architecture such as Beihai Park and The Forbidden City.
-Given that Beijing is a city which is 3000 years in the making, and along the way, it’s little surprise that there are many interesting things about the city that you never knew about.
-If you’re looking to brush up on your Beijing knowledge before relocating abroad with Santa Fe, here are 5 fun facts about Beijing you probably never knew.
+Anyone thinking of moving to Beijing (or China in general) will know that the city is both the capital and the seat of political power in the People’s Republic of China.
+Given that Beijing is a city which is 3000 years in the making, it’s little surprise that there are many interesting and surprising facts to discover.
+If you’re looking to brush up on your Beijing knowledge before relocating or visiting, here are 5 fun facts about Beijing you probably never knew.

 Beijing was the 16th name given to the city